Wake-up-Freeman/OLD-ODISEO/docs/learn/terra-station/download/terra-station-desktop.md

 send-luna.png
 send-submit.png

-1. Open the Terra Station desktop app and connect to your wallet.
+1. Open the Daodiseo Station desktop app and connect to your wallet.

 2. Click **Wallet** in the navigation bar.